bolsote/ukpcre/README.md

 ## Testing.
 A test suite is provided, with cases to match all of the cases mentioned, including character exclusions.
 It can be run using [py.test](http://pytest.org).

+### Testing agains OS database.
+A script and a test generator is provided for testing against the Ordnance Survey Code-Point Open postcode database.
+This database can't be provided with the code, though, but can be obtained through the [official channels](https://www.ordnancesurvey.co.uk/opendatadownload/products.html).

+Once the database has been obtained, the ZIP file can be decompressed under the `tests/data/` directory, and the script `tests/prepare_os_data.py` will generate the postcode database for you.
+If the test suite is run using the `--osdb` command line switch it will use it.
+Beware, though: it generates one test for every postcode, and it will take a while.
+Right now there are about 600 failing tests against this dataset.
+I'm working on it.

 ## Notes.
 You can also [analyse this regex](https://regex101.com/r/yD1lU1/3).